roly197/IJFtoOBS/README.md

 # IJF2OBS
-Application API to connect IJF Judo scoreboard UDP stream to OBS server websockets
+Application API to connect IJF Judo scoreboard UDP stream to OBS server websockets.

 NOTE: the OBS server machine with the IJF2OBS interface has ip address 192.168.2.3.
 This is mandatory for the IJF scroeboard software to connect.

 ## Index